MetOs-UiO/info_links_etc/guides_and_docs/computer_configuration/dotfiles_and_editors.md

 [Webpage](https://code.visualstudio.com/)
 - Beginner friendly
 - Integrates well into Windows, Linux, and Mac
-- Choose from a growing number of extensions (full jupyter notebook support)
+- Choose from a growing number of extensions
 - Work remotely through your editor

 An [example](https://github.com/ziu1986/bash_scripts/tree/master/vs_code) script to install a basic set of extensions.